How to Use Accounting.js for Effective Number Formatting

 You can also try it yourself from our demo page.

-Formatting plain number into currency is not as hard as you might have thought.
-Using Accounting.js, this thing becomes very easy.
-And we have also shown you how to implement the functions to build a simple working currency converter.
-Give it a go.
+Formatting numbers into currency formats is simpler than it might seem.
+With Accounting.js, this task becomes straightforward.
+We have also demonstrated how to use these functions to create a working simple currency converter.
+Give it a try.

 WebsiteFacebookTwitterInstagramPinterestLinkedInGoogle+YoutubeRedditDribbbleBehanceGithubCodePenWhatsappEmail